Doug Dohring: Age of Learning, Inc. and ABCmouse.com

-In January 2017, Age of Learning expanded the ABCmouse curriculum through 2nd grade.

-In November 2018, the company launched a digital library and literacy platform, called ReadingIQ, which offers thousands of books for children ages 2 through 12.
-ReadingIQ is available to families at a monthly or annual fee and is free for teachers.
-In January 2021, Age of Learning partnered with the Florida House of Representatives to give all Florida families free access to the ReadingIQ digital library as part of a statewide literacy initiative.

-Age of Learning launched another online learning platform called Adventure Academy in May 2019.
-Adventure Academy is an educational MMO for elementary and middle school children.

 In September 2019, the company appointed former Disney executive Paul Candland as CEO with Dohring being named the Executive Chairman.
-Mr. Candland served as CEO until April, 2022, at which time Doug Dohring resumed his position as CEO.
+Candland served as CEO until April, 2022, at which time Dohring resumed his position as CEO.

 In January 2020, Dohring announced the formation of the Age of Learning Foundation, which offers free access to Age of Learning digital education programs, at the Education World Forum.

+Age of Learning was named “Most Innovative Ed Tech Company” by SIIA in the 2023 CODiE Awards.

 Other business ventures

 Dohring was also a principal shareholder in Speedyclick.com circa 1999-2001, which according to a December 2005 Wired Magazine article, "he later sold for $50 million."
 The $50 million deal included $3 million in cash and $47 million in ShopNow stock, (later renamed as "Network Commerce", and deemed worthless in 2001).

 Personal life

-A California native, Dohring is the youngest son of a car dealer and a homemaker.
-He and his wife Laurie, both Scientologists, have been married since 1979.
-They have five children including two sets of identical twins and actor Jason Dohring, best known for his roles in the series Veronica Mars and Moonlight.
+A California native, Dohring was the youngest son of a car dealer and a homemaker.
+He and his wife Laurie, both Scientologists, were married in 1979.
+They had five children including two sets of identical twins and actor Jason Dohring, best known for his roles in the series Veronica Mars and Moonlight.

+Doug Dohring died on September 14, 2023, due to an illness diagnosed four months prior.